xiangjieSui/ScanDMM/README.md

 # Implementation version:
 Pytorch 1.8.1 & CUDA 10.1.
 Please referring to [requirements.txt](https://github.com/xiangjieSui/ScanDMM/blob/master/requirement.txt) for details.
-If your CUDA version is 10.1, you can also directly execute the following command to install the environment：
+If your CUDA version is 10.1, you can directly execute the following command to install the environment：
 ```
 conda create -n scandmm python==3.7
 conda activate scandmm